Creative spaces burnley

 Central to the show is a temporary studio featuring a large camera that takes 20 x20 inch negatives.
 Recently built, it was inspired by the Victorian Camera (also on display here) and by an excitement about what might happen photographically when slowing down the process of taking portraits.
 In contrast to the speed of our digital world the process is purposefully unrushed and the process entirely analogue.
 The slow, performative nature of the camera, is an invitation for conversations, and to share impromptu thoughts, stories and ideas.
 With the resulting portraits forming a key part of these stories.

 This wall will change during the show as more portraits are taken and are added.
-To participate, please contact Gavin via our email on the Contact Us page

 Location: Gallery OneTwoThree, 123-125 St James’s Street, Burnley BB11 1PP.

-Holly photographed by Gavin Parry at OneTwoThree.
+Hope photographed by Gavin Parry at OneTwoThree.

 Loam – Ninon Ardisson